 “Ahem.
 He’s right.
 It’s better if he knows stuff” said Ravenna, trying to break the painful silence.
 I turned to her to listen to the rest of the tale.

 “Let me tell you about Soul Keepers then.
 Damn, this is going to be difficult.
 It’s like teaching science.
 I don’t know much about this stuff but here’s the gist of it.”
 I nodded.
 “The soul is the most fundamental element of nature.
 Everything you see around you is a product of the fabric of the soul.
 The three countries on this planet: Pangenna, Cambria and Rodrion have their own set of Soul Keepers, the guardians of the fabric of the soul.
 There are seven soul keepers, one for every element.
-These soul keepers along with their dragons protect the fabric of the soul and ensure balance is maintained.”
+These soul keepers along with their soul brother protect the fabric of the soul and ensure balance is maintained.”

 “Dragons!?”
 I shrieked.
 “Dragons are real!!?”